 All members of staff have completed the relevant Child Protection Training and follow a comprehensive policy so that we can provide staff, volunteers and governors with the framework they need in order to keep children safe and secure in our school and to inform parents and guardians how we will safeguard their children whilst they are in our care.

-If you have any questions or concerns regarding the safeguarding and well-being of any of the pupils at our school, these should be brought to the Designated Safeguarding Lead, Miss Linnell or the Deputy Safeguarding leads, Mrs Appleton or Mrs Walsh.
+If you have any questions or concerns regarding the safeguarding and well-being of any of the pupils at our school, these should be brought to the Designated Safeguarding Lead, Miss Linnell or the Deputy Safeguarding leads, Mrs Hughes or Mrs Walsh.

 You can also report your concerns online to the Initial Contact Team on 0345 678 9021.